maoberlehner/storyblok-migrate/README.md

 ## Configuration

-Here you can see the default configuration.
+This is the default configuration.
 You must not check in your `oauthToken` into version control (especially if the repository is public)!
 Use environment variables instead.

 ```js
 // storyblok.config.js